PMnerea/POO/README.md

 RUNNING THE APP FROM THE SOURCE CODE

 - Open the project in Eclipse for Java Developers
+- Import the project to your workspace as an existing maven project
 - Go to pooProjectVFnerea/src/main/java/gui/Login.java
 - Run Login.java as java application

+NB!
+At the moment the application uses a database only accessible from the GEI network at INSA, and storing or reading previous messages will only be possible when connected to this network.